hbj153/normlap/README.md

 # normlap
 ---
-Comparing observed overlap between networks with the negative and positive benchmarks.
+Compares the observed overlap between networks with the negative and positive benchmarks.
 It also provides the functions to:

 - randomize the network while preserving the degree sequence
 - randomly select a subnetwork from the given pool network according to the degree sequence of the input network.